marcelkohl/labyrinth-thread/README.md

 Instead of a random move on every iteration, I've implemented a kind of memory to track the paths were it already passed, so the decision made is based on the less traveled path first;

 # Graphics
-The sprites that compose the challenge can be customized as needed.
+The sprites that compose the project can be customized as needed.

 ![Screenshot 02](https://github.com/marcelkohl/labyrinth-thread/blob/main/demo2.png?raw=true)